-15. When brought from off-site, all equipment, including but not limited to all-terrain vehicles, excavators, tractors, etc., and hand excavation tools such as shovels, rakes, and picks, to be used on the lease parcel or access area shall be clean and free of soil, mud, or other similar material.
+15. When brought from off-site, all equipment, including but not limited to all-terrain vehicles, excavators, tractors, etc., and hand excavation tools such as shovels, rakes, and picks, to be used for this project shall be clean and free of soil, mud, or other similar material.
 If washed on the project site, equipment shall be washed in one location to prevent the distribution of propagules among different wash sites.